spatialos/gdk-for-unity/docs/reference/concepts/code-generation.md

 The code generator uses `.schema` files to generate C# code that you can use to interact with SpatialOS in Unity.
 See the [schemalang reference](https://docs.improbable.io/reference/latest/shared/schema/introduction#schema-introduction) for details on how to create schema components.

-The code generator runs when you:
+The code generator runs when you do one of the following:

 * Open your Unity Editor
 * Select **SpatialOS** > **Generate Code** from the Unity Editor menu